-The purpose of the Japanese Educational Research Association is to “advance and promote educational research -- through the presentation of its theory and application, exchange of knowledge, and collaboration with relevant associations, both at home and abroad -- and thus contribute to the development of our nation’s academia” (see the Regulations and Rules of Operation).
-Founded in 1941, the Association now has some 2800 individual members as one of the leading Japanese research associations with a focus on research areas involving educational studies.
+The Japanese Educational Research Association is an academic organization whose goal is to “advance and promote educational research -- through the presentation of its theory and application, exchange of knowledge, and collaboration with relevant associations, both at home and abroad -- and thus contribute to the development of our nation’s academia” (Regulations and Rules of Operation).
+Founded in 1941, it is now an interdisciplinary organization with some 2,700 individual members, making it one of the largest research associations focused on educational studies in Japan.

 As well as holding a yearly conference every August, the Association publishes a Japanese journal (Kyoikugaku Kenkyu) quarterly and an English journal (Educational Studies in Japan) yearly.
-Various symposia, research gatherings, and seminars for young researchers are also held frequently, along with research activities and meetings focused within seven geographical sectors of Japan, in order to work toward the further development of educational studies research in this country.
-Last year, a new term began with the re-election of board members in August 2023, and based on the achievements of the previous term (August 2021 to August 2023), we are trying to develop our activities from the following four points.
+Research events such as symposia and seminars are also held frequently, along with research activities and meetings focused within seven geographical sectors of Japan, in order to work toward the further development of educational studies research in this country.
+The Association is managed by the President, Secretary-General, and Vice-Secretary-General, with support from the Journal Editorial Committee, ESJ Subcommittee, International Exchange Committee, Research Promotion Committee, Young Researcher Cultivation Committee, Award Committee, Public Relations Committee, and Ethics Committee.
+Further, we have played a major role in the development of global educational research through continued close collaboration with the World Education Research Association (WERA).
+In the new cycle beginning in September 2025, we plan to address the following three issues based on results and outcomes from the previous cycle (September 2023 through August 2025).

 The record of the Presidential Symposium of Educational Research Associations in East Asia on Education Reform in East Asia: Prospects for International Linkage among Educational Research Associations has been published.
 The symposium, hosted by President Teruyuki Hirota of JERA, was held at the 78th Annual JERA Conference in 2019, featuring the presidents of educational research associations in China and Korea as speakers.
 The record, available in three languages (Japanese, Korean, and Chinese) is downloadable from the following URL.